-Anwar Nuseibeh was a zealous Palestinian patriot and a prominent citizen for many years.
-High-minded and cultured, he served his country and his people in various important fields under three administrations—British, Jordanian, and Israeli.
+Anwar Nuseibeh was a zealous Palestinian patriot, high-minded and cultured.
+He served his country and his people, playing a prominent role in various important fields under three administrations—British, Jordanian, and Israeli.
 He helped to save his birthplace from Israeli occupation at the end of the British Mandate in May 1948 and tried to stand up to Israeli occupation for two decades after East Jerusalem fell to Israeli forces in June 1967.

 Abdul Hadi, Mahdi, ed.
 Palestinian Personalities: A Biographic Dictionary.
 2nd ed., revised and updated.
 Jerusalem: Passia Publication, 2006.